deeshanshi/Layoff-Trend-Analysis-2020-2025-/README.md

 # 📉 Layoff Trends in the Tech Industry (2020–2025)

 This project analyzes global tech industry layoffs between 2023 and 2025 using data from [layoffs.fyi](https://layoffs.fyi/).
-Through exploratory data analysis (EDA), we uncover patterns in layoffs by industry, geography, company stage, and more.
+Through exploratory data analysis (EDA), I uncover patterns in layoffs by industry, geography, company stage, and more.

 ---